5 Perfect Cheese Pairings for German Beers

 As a rule, cheese is never out of season.
-While certain styles or small-batch specialties might not be available year round, you can always find some kind of dairy deliciousness at any time of year.
+While certain styles or small-batch specialties might not be available throughout the whole year, you can always find some kind of dairy deliciousness to enjoy at any time.

-Cheeses from springtime, or the year before, are at a deliciously aged stage during this season, with savory, toasty, and caramelized flavors coming to the fore.
+Cheeses made in spring the year before are at a deliciously aged stage during this time, with savory, toasty, and caramelized flavors coming to the forefront.

 Seasonal fruit like apples and pears are crisp, sweet-tart, and juicy, just begging to be eaten alongside a sharp and pungent aged cheddar.

-We subconsciously look forward to fattening up for winter, and lush, bloomy rind cheeses made with grassy, bright summer milk are happy to oblige.
+We subconsciously look forward to fattening up for winter, and lush, bloomy-rind wheels and wedges made with grassy, bright springtime or summer milks are happy to oblige.

 And brewers are busting out their seasonal fall beers, too, like fresh-hopped pale ales, made when hops are harvested in late summer to early fall.

 The coppery color, malty flavor, and richer mouthfeel of Oktoberfest brews radiates with that crisp and toasty autumn feeling.
-This style is also known as a Märzen, since it was traditionally brewed at the end of Germany’s legal brewing season in March.
+This style is also known as a Märzen or Märzenbier, since it was traditionally brewed at the end of Germany’s legal brewing season in March.

 Celebrating the season with cheese pairings is the perfect way to ease into the cooler weather and shorter days ahead.

-With this in mind, we’ve put together the ultimate guide to pairing beers and cheeses, with a specific focus on wheels that make the perfect pair with bold, malt-forward Oktoberfest styles.
+With this in mind, we’ve put together the ultimate guide to pairing beers and cheeses, with a specific focus on options that make a dynamic duo with bold, malt-forward Oktoberfest styles.

-But first, a few ground rules for pairing cheese and beer:
+Before we take a look at specific styles, let’s review a few ground rules for pairing cheese and beer.

 Grasses to Grasses